-The attorneys' fees supported by each party are only partially reimbursed by the losing party.
-Each party requests to be reimbursed of its attorneys' fees and the judge decides what amount should be reimbursed.
+Each party's attorneys' fees are only partially reimbursed by the losing party.
+Each party requests reimbursement of its attorneys' fees and the judge decides what amount should be reimbursed.
 Pursuant to article 700 of the Civil Procedure Code:

 The judge will take into consideration the rules of equity and the financial condition of the party ordered to pay.
 He may, even sua sponte, for reasons based on the same considerations, decide that there is no need for such order.